 Need Legal Help With a Severance Agreement?
 Contact Our Severance Pay Lawyers Los Angeles

 Severance agreements have the potential to be worth a lot of money; however, they also have the ability to prevent success in future jobs because of restrictions on competition and use of certain information.
-This is why hiring a lawyer to review your severance agreement can certainly work in your favor.
-Although hiring a lawyer to review your severance package is not a necessity, it can help you a lot in the long run before you decide to sign that dotted line.
+This is why seeking legal representation to review your severance agreement can certainly work in your favor.
+Though is not a necessity, it can help you a lot in the long run before you decide to sign that dotted line.

 Aside from the actual value of the severance package, there are several factors in these agreements that employees should be aware of.
-When you have a severance pay lawyer on your side, he or she will be able to negotiate, rewrite, or remove certain factors that wouldn’t work in your favor.
+When you work with legal professionals on your claim, they will be able to negotiate, rewrite, or remove certain factors that wouldn’t work in your favor.
 If your employer does not want to budge, then your attorney can obtain additional compensation in exchange for it.
-Below you will find the most common examples that an employee should have their attorney review.
+Below you will find the most common examples that an employee should review.

-1. The Severance Payment: Sometimes employees may already be entitled to receive a severance payment, whether it is an employment contract or company policy.
+- The Severance Payment: Sometimes employees may already be entitled to receive a severance payment, whether it is an employment contract or company policy.
 If this is the case, then you will not need to sign a severance agreement to obtain that money.
 Your attorney will be able to ensure that if the employee does sign an agreement, then the employee will receive more than the severance payment that he or she was initially entitled to.
-Additionally, an experienced Los Angeles severance pay lawyer should have a good idea as to what the amount of severance the employer is offering is sufficient enough when considering the industry and/or profession of the particular client.
+Additionally, an experienced employment lawyer in Los Angeles should have a good idea as to what the amount of severance the employer is offering is sufficient enough when considering the industry and/or profession of the particular client.

-6. Integration Clauses: An oral promise is not considered legally binding unless it is written down in the severance agreement that both parties sign.
-Your lawyer will make sure that all the employer’s promises are legally binding so everything you agreed upon is honored.
+- Integration Clauses: An oral promise is not considered legally binding unless it is written down in the severance agreement that both parties sign.
+Make sure the employer’s promises are legally binding so everything you agreed upon is honored.

-Overall, severance packages have several hidden clauses and can be extremely challenging to navigate, which is why you should give us a call at Mann & Elias so you get the legal help you need from our team of trusted severance package lawyers.
+Overall, severance packages have several hidden clauses and can be extremely challenging to navigate, which is why you should give us a call at Mann & Elias so you get the legal help you need from our team of trusted severance package lawyers in Los Angeles

-If you are interested in speaking to a lawyer about your severance agreement, do not hesitate to reach out to us any time and our employment discrimination lawyers will get you the help you need every step of the way.
+.
+If you are interested in consulting about your claim, do not hesitate to reach out to us any time.